Travel, experience, conserve with

 1. Day 1: Meet at Inverness, transfer to Stornoway

-We meet David at Inverness and transfer to Ullapool for our ferry crossing to Stornoway.
+We meet our tour leader at Inverness and transfer to Ullapool for our ferry crossing to Stornoway.

 Travelling through the North Minch we have our first opportunity to spot some of the area's wildlife with various seabirds likely and with luck even some cetacean sightings.
 On arrival in Stornoway, we transfer to our hotel to drop bags and then explore some of the local area.